adetokunbo/challengehub.app/_posts/en/2019-08-12-first-two-classes.md

 The first stint will contain fewer challenges than later stints because there is less time for discussion in the first class.

 Prior to the start of the course a teacher prepares stints for the first two classes, with each timed to be released (made visible to the students) at the beginning of each class.
-The first stint will simply contain challenges but second stint will typically also include automatic pairing of students.
+The first stint will simply contain challenges but second stint will typically also include deliberate pairing of students.
 This "pairing" facilitates *peer instruction*, whereby students are placed in small teams of two or three and learn by teaching each other.

 ### Class 1